springnz/sparkplug/README.md

 This project aims to bridge the gap.
 In particular, it addresses two specific requirements.

 1. Creating data processing pipelines that are easy to reuse and test in isolation.
-2. Launching and executing Spark processes on a cluster.
+2. Providing a lightweight mechanism for launching and executing Spark processes on a cluster.

+These two requirements are quite different.
+Indeed it is possible to use Sparkplug for either of them without taking advantage of the other.
+For example it is possible to create composable data pipelines as described below, then execute them directly, or using any other Spark cluster execution or job manager of your choice.

-## Spark data processing pipelines
+## Data processing pipelines

 The key abstraction here is the `SparkOperation` monad.